-- 1. Regional Directors must be medical student members of the Association and shall be elected by the constituents of their corresponding region. - 2.
-The International Trustee and International Regional Directors must be international members of the Association.
+- 1. Directors must be domestic medical student members of the Association and two directors shall be elected by the domestic medical member constituency. - 2.
+The International Trustee and International Directors must be international medical members of the Association.
 The International Trustee shall be elected by the House of Delegates.
-International Regional shall be elected by the Association's international constituency. - 3.
-The Premedical Trustee and Premedical Regional Directors must be premedical members of the Association and shall be elected by the Association's premedical constituency.
-Each region shall have one Premedical Regional Director. - 4.
+Two International Directors shall be elected by the Association's international constituency. - 3.
+The Premedical Trustee and two Premedical Directors must be premedical members of the Association and shall be elected by the Association's premedical constituency. - 4.
 Whenever possible all candidates for regional office should attend a school or reside within the region they wish to represent in the upcoming year. - 5.
 Each participating chartered chapter shall be entitled to one (1) vote.
 If there are greater than two candidates, the election shall use a system of instant runoff voting as outlined in Sec.
 I(A)2. - 6.
 In the case of a tie, the individual conducting the election shall vote.
 This ballot shall be cast during the voting period and counted only in case of a tie, in which case it will be used to break the tie and determine the winner. - 7.
 Disputes of election procedure or challenges of election results shall be made as described in Sec.
 I(B)4.